China's top leaders meet to plan next five years as coronavirus rebuilding begins

 The meeting is expected to last four days and little if any information will be released before it wraps up on Thursday, at which time the committee's decisions are announced.
 The Central Committee is made up of more than 200 delegates who are selected by Party delegates at their National Congress every five years.

-The meeting comes as the United States counts down the days to its presidential election, with US President Donald Trump and former Vice President Joe Biden vying for votes amid a fast-worsening coronavirus pandemic.
+The gathering of top leaders comes as the United States counts down the days to its presidential election, with US President Donald Trump and former Vice President Joe Biden vying for votes amid a fast-worsening coronavirus pandemic that has so far dominated the race.

 "Compared to the US and Europe, China at the moment has an absolutely fantastic platform onto which they can build this new policy framework because they have Covid-19 under control," said McGregor.
 "That gives them an enormous advantage."